Question: Which of the following book formats has the highest year over year growth in the last three years?

 2. MP3 files

-As we just learned, MP3 files are the final file format for most audio, including ACX audio.
-They’re much smaller and more compressed files compared to WAV, so they’re portable.
-That’s huge—the MP3 format has allowed us to put thousands of audio files on our smartphones, so this file format has been foundational to the growth of audiobooks.
+As we just learned, MP3 is the final audio file format for most audio, including ACX audio.
+They’re much smaller and compressed files as compared to WAV, so they’re portable.
+That’s huge—the MP3 format has allowed us to put thousands of audio files on our smartphones, so that file format has been foundational to the growth of audiobooks.

 3. M4B files